Courses that teach kids to stay out of harm’s way

 “The feedback from parents and kids has been amazing,” she said.
 “So many children who were uncomfortable with the idea of being home alone at the beginning of the class left feeling empowered and confident.”

 The courses are seven hours and participants receive a certificate and safety manual.
-They are offered on weekends and pedagogical days and cost between $60 and $65.
+They are offered on weekends and pedagogical days.
+Private classes can be requested with a minimum of 12 students.

 For more information, visit safetytreecanada.com.